mstksg/inCode/copy/entries/advent-gol.md

 contribution from `<1,3,1>` twice (once for `<1,3,1>` and once for `<1,3,-1>`, which was normalized away).

-That means we have to follow the rules in the previous interactive element *backwards*, like:
+That means we have to follow the rules in the [forward neighbors interactive element][#golSyms3DForward] *backwards*, like:

 ::::: {#golSyms3DReverse .highlightbox}